dougflip/node-remote-api/readme.md

 npm install
 ```

-For regular debugging:
+Start the server:

 ```
 npm start
 ```

-When I am actually running it on my media machine I use [forever](https://github.com/nodejitsu/forever):
+[localhost:9001](http://localhost:9001) should be up and running at this point.
+Check out the [docs](docs/api-routes.md) to see what is now available.

+## Using Forever

+if you want to keep the server running in the background you can use [forever](https://github.com/nodejitsu/forever):

 ```
 npm run forever
 ```

-Either way [localhost:9001](http://localhost:9001) should be up and running at this point.
-Check out the [docs](docs/api-routes.md) to see what is now available.

 ** I've been working on my windows machine lately and forever doesn't seem to be working.
 Not sure if this is a windows issue or something is actually broken...